 In 2007, he graduated at the top of his class from the prestigious Brooks Institute of Photography in Santa Barbara.
 After Brooks, Hessler assisted celebrity photographer Jill Greenberg on numerous high-profile projects, including work for New York Magazine, Time and Wired.
 Following Greenberg Studios, Hessler moved to New York City to pursue a master’s degree in graphic design at Parsons, The New School for Design.
 After Parsons, he worked in New York as a freelance commercial photographer, art director and graphic designer.

 In 2011, Hessler left New York and moved back to his childhood hometown in Mid Coast, Maine to pursue fine-art landscape photography.
 For the last five years he has been teaching photography workshops at institutions around the country and running Hessler Creative, a branding and photography agency, with his wife Alissa Hessler.

-Hessler is in the final stages of “Boundaries,” a fine-press artist book collaboration with the inaugural poet Richard Blanco, pairing Blanco’s poetry with Jacob’s photography.
-The artist book is releasing in 2017 through Two Ponds Press.
+Hessler recently released the book Boundaries, a fine-press artist book collaboration with the inaugural poet Richard Blanco, pairing Blanco’s poetry with Jacob’s photography.
+The artist book is published by Two Ponds Press.